cilium/cilium/Documentation/network/servicemesh/ingress.rst

   replacement <kubeproxy-free>`.
 * Cilium must be configured with the L7 proxy enabled using ``l7Proxy=true`` (enabled by default).
+* By default, the Ingress controller creates a Service of LoadBalancer type, so your environment will need to support this.
+Alternatively, you can change this to NodePort or, since Cilium 1.16+, directly expose the Cilium L7 proxy on the :ref:`host network<gs_ingress_host_network_mode>`.

 .. include:: installation.rst